tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students back to Day 3 of classification and machine learning!
-We've reviewed some techniques on how to create classification models, and are now ready to take the next step and talk about real-world problems.
-A prominent issue in many classification tasks is class imbalance, which occurs when the training data used to build a classification model is unevenly split.
+We've reviewed some techniques on how to create classification models, and are ready to dive into some real-world problems.
+A prominent issue with many classification tasks is class imbalance, which occurs when the training data used to build a classification model is unevenly split.
 Fraud detection, churn prediction, and medical diagnoses are a few examples; ask students if they can think of any more.
-We will discuss the challenges this creates for model creation and evaluation, and then review "how-to" techniques for dealing with these challenges.
+We will discuss the challenges this creates for model creation and evaluation, and review "how-to" techniques for dealing with these challenges.

-But first, let's do a quick review of concepts from Day 1 of the unit, where we discussed the confusion matrix and some metrics for evaluating models.
+But first, let's do a quick review of concepts from Day 1 of the unit, where we covered the confusion matrix and some metrics for evaluating models.
+Open the slideshow, navigate to the Review of Classification Metrics section, and review the slides with the class.

 **Files:**